Azure/autorest.typescript/packages/autorest.typescript/test/rlcIntegration/generated/pagingRest/README.md

-# Paging client library for JavaScript
+# Paging REST client library for JavaScript

 Long-running Operation for AutoRest

-**Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library**
+**If you are not familiar with our REST client, please spend 5 minutes to take a look at our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library, the REST client provides a light-weighted & developer friendly way to call azure rest api

 Key links: